Code-Institute-Submissions/Markpm-code-boxing-quizzard2_NovResub/README.md

   * The photo for favicon icon and footer logo are taken from this site [Boxing gloves.](https://t4.ftcdn.net/jpg/01/16/20/53/240_F_116205333_PJcFIjJ2e9ZIbGLGnp0V6pEn9gKg2i4I.jpg)
   * The favicon icon was generated from this site [Favicon Generator.](https://favicon.io/)
+  * The audio was taken from youtube video converted into audio[Saran Keawnang.](https://www.youtube.com/watch?v=OvCy2uZlle4)

 * # Others